Kvitekvist/FUS/README.md

 # How to start up FUS

-Head over to the installation folder and locate the executable named "ModOrganizer.exe" and launch it.
-Once its launched there will be a dropdown box on the top right and a big "Run" button next to it.
-Ensure it is set to "Play SkyrimVR" by selecting it in the dropdown box and then hitting the "Run" button.
+Head over to the installation folder and locate the executable named `ModOrganizer.exe` and launch it.
+Once its launched there will be a dropdown box on the top right and a big `Run` button next to it.
+Ensure it is set to `Play FUS (SKSE)` by selecting it in the dropdown box and then hitting the `Run` button.

 **This has to be done each time you want to play Skyrim VR!**

 You cannot start Skyrim VR from Steam, always use MO2.
 Best make a shortcut and put it on the desktop.
-There's a button for this right next to the "Run" button :)
+There's a button for this right next to the `Run` button :)

 **IMPORTANT:** Skyrim VR is very particular about controllers.
 Make absoutely sure Steam VR and your controllers are switched on *before* starting the game!